csci104/site/homework/hw1/index.md

 As a consequence it will be possible to delete individual pointers from memory.

 - [ ] Read through `flexible.h` and `flexible.cpp`.
-      The comments will give you some extra pointers.
+      The comments will help you understand the provided code.

 #### Specifications